 - Health Care — Health/wellness counseling, screening for immediate or follow-up care, emergency care for illness, first aid for traumatic injuries, hearing appraisals, maintenance of health records, accident reporting, health education, referral to community agencies.
 A student accident insurance plan* is maintained by Health Services.

 Your Health Fees at Work

-The International Student Center (ISC) provides services to international students on the F-1 student visa and those seeking an F-1 student visa.
+The International Student Center (ISC) provides services to international students on the F-1 or F-2 student visa and those seeking an F-1 student visa.
 The ISC is a full-service office dedicated to supporting international students both academically and personally.
 International students benefit from specialized and individual attention.
 Services and programs include:

 - International admissions (new, transfer, and change of status students)

 - New Student Orientation and Welcome Week activities

 - Employment authorization and resources

 - California Cousins Mentor Program